Saarah123/Vintage-Store/README.md

 <h1> Vintage Store </h1><br>
-<h3>This is an ecommerce website where user can buyproducts like Mens  , Womens clothes & Electronic as well by  applying  filters as per your need and in just a few clicks you can buy any products from the website .</h3>
+<h3>This is an e-commerce website where user can buy products  by  applying  filters as per their need .</h3>
 <h2>Features</h2>
 Login/Signup User Account<br>
 Product Sorting Based on Price<br>